How to Succeed in Business Without Really Trying (musical): Broadway revival (2011–2012)

 Daniel Radcliffe was featured in a reading in December 2009, with Rob Ashford as director and choreographer.
 Radcliffe starred in the revival for ten months, which began previews at the Al Hirschfeld Theatre on February 26, 2011, with the official opening on March 27, 2011.
 Rob Ashford directed and choreographed.
-Other cast included John Larroquette as J.B.
-Biggley, Rose Hemingway as Rosemary Pilkington, Mary Faber as Smitty, Tammy Blanchard as Hedy La Rue, and Christopher Hanke as Bud Frump.
+Other cast included John Larroquette as J. B. Biggley, Rose Hemingway as Rosemary Pilkington, Mary Faber as Smitty, Tammy Blanchard as Hedy La Rue, and Christopher Hanke as Bud Frump.
 Anderson Cooper recorded the Voice of the Book for the production.
 The production was nominated for nine 2011 Tony Awards, including for director-choreographer Rob Ashford and as Best Revival of a Musical.
 John Larroquette won the Tony Award for Best Featured Actor in a Musical.

 Darren Criss succeeded Radcliffe in the role of J. Pierrepont Finch for a limited, three-week engagement January 3–22, 2012.
 Criss was awarded the Broadway.com Audience Choice Award for Favorite Replacement for his performance in this role.
-Beau Bridges replaced John Larroquette as J.B.
-Biggley starting January 3, 2012.
+Beau Bridges replaced John Larroquette as J. B. Biggley starting January 3, 2012.
 Nick Jonas took over the role of Finch on January 24, 2012.
 Jonas was nominated for a 2012 Broadway Beacon Award for his performance in this role.
 Michael Urie replaced Christopher Hanke in the role of Bud Frump starting on January 24, 2012.

 The production closed on May 20, 2012, after 30 previews and 473 regular performances.
+A cast recording was released by Decca Broadway on June 7, 2011.

+Off-West End revival (2023)

+An off-West End gender-fluid revival of the show ran from May to June 2023 at the Southwark Playhouse (Borough) in London.
+It included Olivier winner Tracie Bennett in the role of J. B. Biggley and featured Michelle Visage as the voice of "the book".